deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-All members houls read the rules.
+All members should read the rules.

 <a href="https://github.com/deadlyvipers">Deadlyvipers Organization</a>